Elensil/Facet_Graph_Convolution/README.md

 ## Usage

 - Before you start, have a look have the settings.py file and set the path parameters.
 Make sure the specified folders exist.
 You can have a look at all the parameters, and you can tweak some of them once you are familiar with the whole program.
 You may have to if you have some memory issues.
 - Raw mesh data need to be preprocessed before training.
-Run ... to preprocess your training dataset.
+Run preprocess.py to preprocess your training dataset.
 This might take some time depending on your amount of data.
-By default, data will be saved to /this/path/
+By default, data will be saved to BINARY_DUMP_PATH parameter in settings.
-- Once you have binary dump files of your preprocessed training set, run ... to train a model.
+- Once you have generated binary dump files of your preprocessed training set, run ... to train a model.

 - For inference, run infer.py --model --input_path --output_path ??